theandrewdavis/webdriver-on-ec2-example/README.md

 rvmsudo gem install --no-ri --no-rdoc headless selenium-webdriver
 ```

-That covers all the dependencies for WebDriver.
-A simple example follows
+Now you can run WebDriver from Ruby.
+An example follows

 ```ruby
 require 'headless'